The Fed’s Primary Inflation Gauge Rises To Another 40-Year High

 The PCE report also showed a 1.1% increase in consumer spending in June, which was more than expected, although most of that increase was the result of higher prices rather than consumers purchasing more.
 After adjusting for inflation, consumer spending was up by only 0.1%.
 Meanwhile, personal income rose 0.6%, coming out ahead of the 0.5% forecast, although disposable income fell 0.3% after being adjusted for inflation.

 Another troubling sign regarding inflation was the employment cost index, a measurement of benefits and wages for civilian workers.
 It increased 1.3% between April and June.
-Although that's down a bit from the first quarter, when compensation increased 1.4%, the latest reading suggests continuing wage pressures in the spring due to an ultra-tight labor market.7 Dividend Stocks That Earn 10% Every Month
+Although that's down a bit from the first quarter, when compensation increased 1.4%, the latest reading suggests continuing wage pressures in the spring due to an ultra-tight labor market.7 Metaverse Stocks That May Go Out of This World

 .